history-of-science-society/meeting/docs/cfp.md

 **Organized Session**

 A panel about a common theme, consisting of an organizer, chair, and presenters.
 The organizer submits all abstracts and presenter information.
 In addition to an organizer and chair, possible configurations include 3 speakers and 1 commentator/panel discussion or 4 speakers.
-[See a sample submission.](/organizedsession_sample.pdf)
+[See a sample submission (PDF).](/organizedsession_sample.pdf)

 </div>